bchetioui/GrumbleBundle/README.md

-#GrumbleBundle Addon
+#GrumbleBundle
-An add-on to download an entire ebook Humble Bundle in one click.
+An add-on to download an entire ebook Humble Bundle in a single click.